-- Complete the declaration on the postal vote certificate; - Sign the postal vote certificate; - Complete the ballot paper; and - Enclose the postal ballot paper(s) in the envelope, and post or deliver the sealed envelope to the ACT Electoral Commissioner.
+- Complete the declaration on the postal vote certificate; - Sign the postal vote certificate; - Complete the ballot paper; and - Enclose the ballot paper in the envelope, and post or deliver the sealed envelope to the ACT Electoral Commissioner.

 Electors who are registered general postal voters automatically receive a postal vote certificate and a postal ballot paper after the close of nominations.